OPERATION STARFALL

 Octo animations: idle, walk, jump, attack, fuzzy

 In the gif above you can see Octo's Idle, Walking, Jumping, Attacking & Fuzzy animations.
-Visuals and animations by Alex Kentie.
+Visuals and animations by Alex Kentie, Creative Director at NeoN Origins.

 Patrolling & Detection Logic

 Patrol and detection systems already existed in the codebase for flying enemies.
-Together with the other dev, I refactored and extended this logic to support Octo as the first ground-based enemy.
-Through pair programming, we adapted pathfinding and detection behavior, so it could handle grounded patrol routes reliably.
+Together, we refactored and extended this logic to support Octo as the first ground-based enemy.
+Through pair programming, we adapted pathfinding and detection behavior, allowing reliable grounded patrol routes and smooth directional updates.

 A function from our patrolling script: